How to Go Solar: A Guide to Home Solar Panels

 On average, a solar system for a home of this size might range from $15,000 to $25,000 before incentives.

 The number of solar panels required to power an air conditioner depends on its energy consumption.
-For example, a central air conditioning unit may use between 2,000 to 4,000 watts.
-If we assume an average panel produces about 300 watts, you would need approximately 7 to 13 panels to run an AC unit, depending on its size and usage patterns.
+For example, a central air conditioning unit between 2,000 to 4,000 watts.
+If we assume an average panel produces about 300 watts, you would need approximately 7 to 13 panels to run an AC unit.

 The number of panels needed to power an entire home varies based on energy consumption.
 On average, a home may require anywhere from 15 to 30 solar panels to meet its energy needs.
 Conducting an energy audit can help you determine the exact number required for your situation.